zozoheir/tinyllm/README.md

 pip install git+https://github.com/zozoheir/tinyllm.git
 ```
 ## ⚡ Features
-* OpenAI chat and agent with functions implementation
+* OpenAI chat and agent with functions
+* Vector store
+* Various prompt utility functions for prompt optimization and string formatting
+* Test set generation for evaluation
-* Evaluation with scoring
+* Evaluation pipeline with scoring
 * Full out of the box observability of chains, agents, prompts, output processing and evaluations on Langfuse

 ## ⚡ How to and examples